 - giving updates on issues we raised in a prior period that remain unresolved.

-Note: We have excluded low-risk issues because they are minor issues or opportunities to improve.
+Note: We have excluded low-risk issues as these are considered minor issues or opportunities to improve.

-IT controls are increasingly important and a key area for improvement across the sector
+IT controls are a key area of improvement for the sector

 Increased reliance on IT controls